elisavanderplas/CulturalMetacognition/README.md

 Anonymised behavioural data files are included in the repository to enable replication of the analyses and a reproduction of the figures in the manuscript.

-If you simply download the folder to Dropbox the paths should work without changing the code Any questions please contact: elisavanderplas AT gmail DOT com
+If you simply download the folder to Dropbox the paths should work without changing the code

 # We make use of the following packages under R: